Boavizta/roadmap/README.md

 ### Roadmap (updated January 2025)

 - Review data, content validation.
+- Document usage, contribution and review process (end-user manual).
+- Improve automatic validation in CI (conformity to the data model).
-- communication and opening to end users.
+- Communicate and open to end-users.
 - Q2 2025: migrate to a new version of the widget component after Datami release it.
-- Possible evolutions of the data model dependeding on the feedback.
+- Possible evolutions of the data model depending on the feedbacks.

 ### Technical stack